zhanglab/psamm/docs/commands.rst

-While the ``vis`` function in `PSAMM` uses `FindPrimaryPairs` for graph simplification by default, the command is also able to run using no graph simplification (``no-fpp``), or by providing an input file containing prediciton results from the ``primarypairs`` command.
+While the ``vis`` function in `PSAMM` uses `FindPrimaryPairs` for graph simplification by default, the command is also able to run using no graph simplification (``no-fpp``), or by providing an input file containing prediction results in the format produced by the ``primarypairs`` command.

 This can be done through using the ``--method`` argument: